chg-training/chg-training-resources/docs/statistical_modelling/introduction/allele_frequencies.md

 :::tip Question

-What's going on with those populations with very spread-out distributions?
+What's going on with those populations, like the Spanish or the English, with very spread-out distributions?

 :::